Agent Tracing for Debugging Multi-Agent AI Systems

 Evaluation and Metrics

-- Automated and Custom Evaluations: Maxim offers a library of pre-built and custom evaluators, supporting LLM-as-a-Judge, statistical, and programmatic scoring (Evaluation Metrics).
+- Automated and Custom Evaluations: Maxim offers a library of pre-built and custom evaluators, supporting LLM-as-a-Judge, statistical, and programmatic evaluators (Evaluation Metrics).

-- Human-in-the-Loop Workflows: Seamless integration of expert reviews for high-stakes use cases.
+- Human-in-the-Loop Workflows: Seamless integration of human reviewers for last mile quality assurance.

 - Reporting and Analytics: Generate detailed reports to track progress, share insights, and drive continuous improvement (Quality Evaluation).